Jackfood2/Python_Interpreter/README.md

 ## Important Notes and Disclaimers

 *   **Security:** This application gives AI agents the ability to execute code and control your computer.
 Only run tasks from trusted sources and be aware of the commands being executed.
 The user is responsible for the actions taken by the agents.
 *   **API Costs:** Using the OpenRouter API will incur costs based on your usage of their models.
-Monitor your usage and set spending limits on your OpenRouter account.
+Monitor your usage and set spending limits on your Open